DapperLib/Dapper/Readme.md

 List Support
 ------------
-Dapper allows you to pass in `IEnumerable<int>` and will automatically parameterize your query.
+Dapper allows you to pass in `IEnumerable<int>` and will automatically parameterize your query if your database driver does not natively support passing a list as a parameter.

 For example: